danilop/multimodal-chat/README.md

 4. **Content Management**:
    - Personal Archive: Stores and retrieves text, Markdown, or HTML content, using a semantic database
-   - Sketchbook: Manages a multi-page sketchbook for writing and reviewing long-form content
+   - Sketchbook: Manages a multi-page sketchbook for writing and reviewing long-form content.
+Supports multiple output formats:
+     - Markdown (.md): For easy reading and editing
+     - HTML (.html): For web-based viewing
+     - PDF (.pdf): For professional document sharing

 5. **Image Handling**:
    - Image Generation: Creates images based on text prompts
    - Image Catalog: Searches, compares, and manages images by description or image similarity
    - Image Downloader: Adds images from URLs to the catalog

+6. **arXiv Integration**:
+   - Search and download arXiv papers
+   - Store paper content in the archive for easy retrieval

+7. **Conversation Generation**:
+   - Transform content into a conversation between three people
+   - Generate audio files for the conversation using text-to-speech

+8. **File Management**:
+   - Save text files to the output directory

+9. **Personal Improvement**:
+   - Track suggestions and mistakes for future enhancements

-6. **Self-Improvement**:
+10. **Self-Improvement**:
     - Personal Improvement Tracker: Tracks suggestions and mistakes for future enhancements

 For a comprehensive list of available tools and their usage, refer to `./Config/tools.json`.